Akhil-Theerthala/Data-Science-Nanodegree/README.md

 ---

-### P.S.
+P.S.
 The plotly visualizations are currently not supported to be viewed on GitHub, hence the entire notebook with the complete visualizaitons can be viewed at this [link](https://nbviewer.org/github/Akhil-Theerthala/Seattle-Airbnb-Analysis/blob/main/analysis.ipynb)

+---
+## Licensing, Authors, Acknowledgements

+Credit to Airbnb for providing the data.
+Licensing information can be found at the [Kaggle page](https://www.kaggle.com/datasets/airbnb/seattle) and the original source from [Airbnb Inside](http://insideairbnb.com/get-the-data/)